MMNTM logo

 The Narrative Lag

 The Orion Inflection: The narrative didn't break when challengers got better.
 It broke when OpenAI's pace visibly slowed.
-The Information's November 2024 story on Orion's diminishing returns hit Position 1.
-The market was waiting for permission to question the leader.
+The Information's November 2024 story on Orion's diminishing returns became the lead story in AI coverage.
+The market wasn't waiting for a better model.
+It was waiting for permission to question the incumbent.

 The Fragmentation Paradox